MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The Phase-1 MAPP Upgrade for MoEDAL

-The portals with the lowest dimension include: the scalar portal - mediated by a new scalar mixing to the SM Higgs boson; the vector portal - mediated by a dark gauge boson characterized as a dark photon; the fermion portal - mediated by a heavy neutral lepton interacting with the Higgs boson and one of the left-handed SM doublets; the pseudoscalar portal - mediated by an axion, or an axion-like particle (ALP) that couples to fermion and gauge fields.
+The portals with the lowest dimension include: the scalar portal - mediated by a new scalar mixing to the SM Higgs boson; the vector portal, mediated by a dark gauge boson characterized as a dark photon; the fermion portal, mediated by a heavy neutral lepton interacting with the Higgs boson and one of the left-handed SM doublets; the pseudoscalar portal, mediated by an axion, or an axion-like particle (ALP) that couples to fermion and gauge fields.
 The axion portal is suppressed by the axion decay constant.
 However, the scalar, vector and fermion portals are renormalizable and not suppressed by any physics scale, which can potentially be very large.

 It turns out that FIPs are currently only weakly constrained by current direct experimental observations.
-Currently, the majority of FIP related work involves mini-charged particle, heavy neutral leptons (HNL), axion-like particles (ALPs), dark photons and dark Higgs bosons.
-A common scenario is where one considers a MQP coupled through a very light kinetically mixed dark photon.
-Although the MQP does not carry SM electroweak quantum numbers it behaves as a particle with a tiny electric charge.
+Currently, the majority of FIP related work involves milli-charged particle, heavy neutral leptons (HNLs), axion-like particles (ALPs), dark photons and dark Higgs bosons.
+A common scenario is where one considers a mCP coupled through a very light kinetically mixed dark photon.
+Although the mCP does not carry SM electroweak quantum numbers it behaves as a particle with a tiny electric charge.

-The Phase-1 MAPP detector is primarily designed to the search for mini-charged particles with charge as low as $10^{-3}e$.
-The MAPP-mCP detector is competitive with the milliQan detector \cite{milliQan} that will also be deployed for Run-3 and covers a different pseudo-rapidity range.
-In the event of the discovery of a mini-charged particle by MAPP-mCP and milliQan, a signal seen in two different detectors with their different systematics would provide the necessary confirmation of a discovery.
+The Phase-1 MAPP detector is primarily designed to the search for milli-charged particles with charge as low as $10^{-3}e$.
+The detector is competitive with the milliQan detector \cite{milliQan} that will also be deployed for Run-3 and covers a different pseudo-rapidity range.
+In the event of the discovery of a milli-charged particle by MAPP-mQP and milliQan, a signal seen in two different detectors with their different systematics would provide the necessary confirmation of a discovery.

-Additionally, the MoEDAL and MAPP-mCP detectors working together will provide a superior sensitivity for LLCPs as well as the unprecedented ability, at a collider, to detect and measure lifetimes that extend out to 10 years or more.
-The volume of the MAPP-mCP detector and veto system can also be used to search for LLPs.
-Importantly, the MAPP-mCP detector covers a different pseudo-rapidity region than FASER and in that sense provides a complementary coverage.
+Additionally, the MoEDAL and MAPP-mQP detectors working together will provide a superior sensitivity for LLCPs as well as the unprecedented ability, at a collider, to detect and measure lifetimes that extend out to 10 years or more.
+The volume of the MAPP-mQP detector and veto system can also be used to search for LLPs.
+Importantly, the detector covers a different pseudo-rapidity region than FASER and in that sense provides a complementary coverage.
 Additionally, MAPP-mQP's limited but useful sensitivity in this arena could in some circumstances provide a confirmation of a signal observed by FASER \cite{FASER}.